What Is a Gimbal, and How to Use One

 DJI RSC 2

-A foldable, versatile gimbal that’s compatible with a host of DSLR cameras, and will set you back by $499.
+A foldable, versatile gimbal that’s compatible with a host of DSLR cameras, the DJI RSC 2 will set you back $499.
 It features a technology called ActiveTrack 3.0, which uses the source signal from your camera (someone playing basketball or a dog running around, for example) to track the subject automatically.
 You can read more about the DJI RSC 2 here.

 ZhiYun Weebill 2

-A ludicrously flashy, all-out gimbal that justifies its $1,099 price tag.
-It’s compatible with a slew of Canon and Sony cameras, features an integrated 2.88″ flip-out touchscreen, and is a genuinely heavyweight piece of kit with more features than you can shake a stick (or another gimbal) at.
+A flashy, all-out gimbal that justifies its $1,099 price tag.
+It’s compatible with a slew of Canon and Sony cameras, features an integrated 2.88″ flip-out touchscreen, and is a genuinely heavyweight piece of kit with more features than you can shake a stick – or another gimbal – at.
 Learn more about it here.

 How to use a gimbal

-Gimbals are pretty easy to use – anyone who’s used a selfie stick will understand the basics.
+Anyone who’s used a selfie stick will find gimbal operation familiar.
 The key is to fix and balance your camera before turning your gimbal on, to avoid any vibration or shaking once you start filming.
-Also, check how long your gimbal’s battery lasts, and ensure it’s fully charged before the shoot.
+Also, check how long your gimbal’s battery lasts, and make sure it’s fully charged before the shoot.
 There’s nothing worse than a gimbal going to sleep just as you’re in the middle of a perfect shot!

 Tracking shot